1Zpresso K-Ultra: Grind Settings for Every Brew Method

 AeroPress

 The AeroPress is forgiving on grind, so it's a good way to try new coffees without overthinking the setting.
+It runs a touch finer than V60.
+Go finer still for short, punchy steeps.

-- Fine grind, short steep: 48–55 clicks, 1:00 steep.
-More body, closer to espresso character.
+- Fine grind, short steep: drop to around 0.6.0 for more body, closer to espresso character.

 Pro tip